elcarimay/OPIC/Academy/where.md

 far from my house Which takes about 20 minutes by car.
 So, when it's time for lunch or dinner, we just try to eat something nearby without going home.
-And you know...it's fun to consider what we're gonna eat with by son.
+And you know...it's fun to consider what we're gonna eat with my son.
 Anyway, it's a little far from my house but it's a good place I mean it's worth the time.
 ```
 ```